-I am confident that the Group has continued to upgrade and develop its portfolio of strategic business projects that are well-prepared to become our key revenue driver.
-I would also like to take the opportunity to thank our Shareholders, partners and colleagues for their concerted effort, which underpins the steady growth of our business.
+I am confident that the Group can continue upgrade and develop its portfolio of strategic business projects that are well positioned to become our key revenue driver.
+I would also like to take the opportunity to thank our Shareholders, partners and colleagues for their concerted effort and support, which is the basis for the steady growth of our business.
 They are the key elements for the Group's success.